o3de/sig-ui-ux/rev-the-engine/readme.md

 ### Time-on-task:

-How long time it take users to interact with key, critical workflows for the first time, and throughout time?
-Each of the workflow should be completed within a reasonable amount of time.
-We will also use the competitive data as a reference.
+We measure the time and completion rate it takes for users to interact with key, critical workflows for the first time, and how they progress throughout the time.
+This data will help us understand the quality of each workflow.
+The longer time users would use a workflow to accomplish a task, the lower performance the workflow has.
- - Iteration time
- - Only a reference, not a hard bar
- - How much user can accomplish within an hour. rather than whether user can accomplish the task in an hour.

 ### Issues identified:
 Each of the usability issues identified from the workflow evaluations will be prioritized in Blocker, Critical, Major, etc. against the goals we setup for each milestone.
 It is suggested all the Blocker and Critical issues should be addressed by the end of each milestone, and we will evaluate the status of the workflow against how many issues are left unaddressed.